al1sant0s/Hypothesis-Tests/README.md

 ## How it works?

-Before getting into practical usage of the tests, some clarification about some small technical details needs to be done.
+Before getting into practical usage of the tests, some clarification needs to be done.
+If you wish, you can skip straight to the usage section and come back here later in case you need more details.

 Each test is built from a specific class.
 Bellow are listed the classes used to perform each test:

 * `HypoTstudTest` class performs tests for mean(s) using one or two samples.